eliottd7/ec504-final-project/README.md

 - Allowed arbitrary binary files- 5%
 - Networked access to the locker- 10%
 - Store directory of files as a single entity- 15%

-## Command Line Interface
-- Format example:
-	- `store -file <path/to/filename> -locker <path/to/locker> -save-as .`
-- 5 flags:
-	- -locker
-	- -add
- 	- -delete
- 	- -fetch
- 	- -save-as
-- 4 commands can be built from these flags (flags can be in any order):
-	- locker status
- 		- store -locker
-	- add file
- 		- store -locker, -add, -save-as
-   			- "-save-as ." will keep the file's name
-	- delete file
- 		- store -locker, -delete
-	- reconstruct file
- 		- store -locker, -fetch, -save-as
-   			- "-fetch ." will reconstruct everything in storage
-      		- "-save-as ." will place the reconstructed files in the current directory

-## References